tson1111/pandemic-rumor-detection/display/mainsite/readme.md

 # Requirement
-python 3.6.9
+- python 3.6.9

-django 3.0.5
+- django 3.0.5
+- requirements in `/rumor_detection`

-This project is developed in Windows 10 operation system.
-It should also be compatible in MAC and Linux.
+This project is developed in Ubuntu 18.04 LTS operation system.
+It should also be compatible in MAC and Windows 10.

 # Setup Guide